GoogleChrome/web.dev/src/site/content/en/blog/vr-comes-to-the-web-pt-ii/index.md

 origin.
 The origin is specified based on the requested reference space type when calling `XRSession.requestReferenceSpace()`.

 Reference spaces take a bit to explain.
-I cover them in depth in [yet to be named AR article](link here).
+I cover them in depth in [Augmented reality](https://web.dev/web-ar/).
 The sample I'm using as the basis for this article uses a `'local'` reference space which means the origin is at the viewer's position at the time of session creation without a well-defined floor, and its precise position may vary by platform.

 ### XRView